Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 unit too, but the exact unit we use matters very little, as long as we're consistent with it.

 So, we'll assign each piece a value.
 We'll use the standard piece values, but you can adjust these if you find certain values make the engine better.
 A queen is worth 9 points, rooks are 5, bishops and knights are 3, and pawns, of course, are 1 point.
 What about the king?
-Well, you can't capture the king, so normally it doesn't need a score.
+You can't capture the king, so normally it doesn't need a score.
 In fact, in our engine, it won't need a score either, however, we will give it one anyway, as it is useful with other evaluation methods.
 It is very arbitrary what value the king gets, but for this example we'll say it's worth 10000 pawns.
 By convention, white pieces have positive values, and black pieces have negative values.